frida/frida-swift/README.md

 ## Install

-- Build Frida for your Mac, e.g. `make core-macos`
-- Generate a devkit:
+- Run:

-    ./releng/devkit.py frida-core macos-x86_64 ./frida-swift/CFrida/

-- Open and build with Xcode.
+    make

+- Copy `build/Frida/Frida.framework` into your project, or run `make install` if you need a shared installation.
+In the latter case you may want to first run `./configure` with a suitable `--prefix`.

 ## Example